 A given character can of course bear multiple tags.
 Snowbird (Narya) is a shape-changing (demi) goddess with animal powers.
 Eh.
 “Bear” tags.

-Immortal doesn’t require literal immortality.
-But it denotes that you can appear in stories set over an abnormal number of eras.
+“Immortal” doesn’t require literal immortality.
+But it denotes a character who can appear in stories set over an abnormal number of eras.

 Cluster #3 — Expertise